rhinestonewtf/registry/README.md

 - EAS does not support ERC1721, could make sense to fork EAS and add support.
 Added [PR](https://github.com/ethereum-attestation-service/eas-contracts/pull/65) to EAS
 - who select bridged for propagation could let schema owner select bridges required
+- can a authority make multiple attestation on the same module

 ### Prerequisites